Introduction to Object Oriented Programming¶

 More observations:

-- a method is invoked by giving the object (or a variable containing the object) a dot and the name of the method, along with parentheses around any arguments to the method.
+- A method is invoked by giving the object (or a variable containing the object) a dot and the name of the method, along with parentheses around any arguments to the method.
 As with function invocation, there are always parentheses, even if there are no arguments to the method.
 Indeed, that's because a method is just a special kind of function.
+This is exactly the same syntax that we learned with methods on objects like dates, strings and arrays, so you're already familiar with this.

 You can see that code in action using the ball modern demo.
 Note that the web page will be blank.
 View the page source to see the JS code, and open the JavaScript console to see what was printed to the console.